From Unstructured Data to In-Context Learning: Exploring What Tasks Can Be Learned and When: In-context learning can arise by modeling co-occurrence via CBOW

-If ICL stems from the ability of LLMs to recognize consistent mappings in test prompts, these models should be equally likely to produce the correct answer for any given \textit{[word]}, irrespective of its relevance to the in-context examples.
-However, this experiment demonstrates that this is not the case; in Section \ref{sec:co-occ-exp}, we also present two experiments involving countries, US states, and their capital cities.
-This naturally raises the question: \textit{Does/can ICL arise from modeling co-occurrence information using a simple model like continuous bag of words (CBOW)} \citep{mikolov2013efficient}?
+In this section, we focus on in-context learning (ICL) for word analogy tasks involving word pairs that frequently co-occur in training sentences; see \Cref{fig:illustration} (left).
+To motivate the discussion, we present two experiments using the LLaMA 2 model \citep{touvron2023llama} involving countries (or US states) and their capital cities (see Appendix \ref{app:exp-details} for data sources).
+The prompts follow the format $c_1 d_1, c_2 d_2, \cdots, c_6 d_6, c_7$, where $c_i$ is a country (or US state) and $d_i$ is its capital city.
+In this scenario, we consider ICL successful if the model outputs $d_7$---the capital city of $c_7$---as the most likely token.

+\textbf{Experiment 1.} We consider all 160 countries with a population exceeding one million in 2022.
+Among these countries, 31 have capital cities that are not their most populous cities, denoted by \textit{type A}.
+The remaining 129 countries fall under \textit{type B}.
+Each ICL prompt includes three type A countries among $c_1, \cdots, c_6$ to emphasize that the desired relationship is \textit{(country)-(capital)} rather than \textit{(country)-(largest city)}.
+Subsequently, we randomly generate 1,000 prompts, with 500 having a $c_7$ being a type A country and 500 having a $c_7$ being a type B country.
+The model's ICL accuracy is $0.58$ for type A and $0.96$ for type B.

+\textbf{Experiment 2.} We consider all 50 US states, among which 33 are of \textit{type A} and 17 are of \textit{type B}, similarly defined.
+Following the setup in Experiment 1, we generate prompts for these states.
+The ICL accuracy is $0.69$ for type A and $0.84$ for type B.

+In both experiments, LLaMA 2 performs better on type B prompts (i.e., the capital city as the largest city).
+Since larger cities tend to appear more frequently as compared to smaller ones in the model's pre-training data, this naturally raises the question: \textit{Can/does ICL with frequently co-occuring word pairs arise purely from modeling co-occurrence patterns?}

-\textbf{ICL via CBOW.} We prove that, for certain tasks, ICL is achievable by modeling co-occurrence information between pairs of tokens (regardless of their positions) using CBOW.
-We utilize a variant of CBOW where each center word is modeled conditional on all other words in a sentence.
-We associate each word $w$ with their center and context embeddings $u_w$ and $v_w$ of the same dimension.
-Given a sentence $x_1 x_2 \cdots x_I$, the $i$-th word is distributed conditional on the other words in the sentence as follows: The $u_w$'s and $v_w$'s are learned by minimizing the sum of the cross-entropy losses across all sentences and positions.
+\textbf{ICL via classical non-transformer-based language models.} We prove that, for word analogy tasks with frequently co-occurring word pairs, ICL can be achieved by modeling token co-occurrence---without needing positional encoding or attention mechanisms---using classical, non-transformer language models such as the continuous bag of words (CBOW) model \citep{mikolov2013efficient}.
+(It \textit{does not} imply that ICL in transformer-based models arises through learning co-occurrence patterns.)
+We utilize CBOW variant where each center word is modeled conditional on all other words in a sentence, not just neighboring words.
+Specifically, each word $w$ has center and context embeddings $u_w$ and $v_w$ of the same dimension.
+Given a sentence $x_1 x_2 \cdots x_I$, the $i$-th word ($x_i$) is distributed as $p(x_i = k \mid x_{-i}) \propto \exp( (u_k^\top \sum_{j \neq i} v_{x_j})/(I-1))$, with $u_w$'s and $v_w$'s learned by minimizing cross-entropy losses across all positions.